aseelmalkawi/lambda-function-to-send-slack-msgs-for-MW/README.md

 ### Step 4: Configure Slack Webhook

-1. Create an incoming webhook in your Slack workspace
+1. Create an incoming webhook in your Slack workspace via the Slack API portal.
+Might ned approval from Slack admins.
 2. Update the `SLACK_WEBHOOK_URL` in the Lambda code or use environment variables

 ## Slack Notification Format